about

 Art encourages hope and dreams beyond current conditions.

-Art heals deep wounds and can alleviate depression, anxiety, and PTSD.
+Art heals deep wounds and can alleviate depression, anxiety and PTSD.

 Imperfection is beauty.

 Artists deserve fair trade value for their work.
-We eat, love, and have families too.

 Art is the pulse of a culture and we artists are historians—descendants of ancient cave painters.